-4.32 The development proposals will result in harm to the openness of the green belt in terms of encroachment of development and a reduction in openness.
-There will be impacts on local landscape character at the site level (through the introduction of built form into an open field) but the LVIA finds that these impacts are not significant, and the proposal will not significantly impact important views.
+- 4.30 The development proposals will result in harm to the openness of the green belt in terms of encroachment of development and a reduction in openness.
+There will be impacts on local landscape character at the site level (through the introduction of built form into an open field).
+The LVIA concludes nevertheless that the level of harm to the green belt and to visual amenity is not unacceptable once mitigating factors and the benefits of the scheme are taken into account. - Design Response

-- Design Response - 4.33 Existing hedges and boundary vegetation will be retained and managed to ensure they continue to provide a function of screening the solar array from potential views.
-Where opportunities exist these retained features will be planted up or enhanced to increase their screening function. - 4.34 The proposed community orchard and tree planting will provide screening to mitigate the visual impact of the solar array, as illustrated in the photomontages in Appendix 1.
+- 4.31 Existing hedges and boundary vegetation will be retained and managed to ensure they continue to provide a function of screening the solar array from potential views.
+Where opportunities exist these retained features will be planted up or enhanced to increase their screening function. - 4.32 The proposed community orchard and tree planting will provide screening to mitigate the visual impact of the solar array, as illustrated in the photomontages in Appendix 1.
 Tree planting in the western part of the site will largely screen the panels from views into the site from the entrance.
-Tree planting will also soften the visual impact of the solar array from the Two Rivers Way and from a Public Right of Way crossing Fairy Hill. - 4.35 Seeding of the field to create a species-rich meadow will soften the visual appearance of the areas outside of the solar arrays, removing the regular pattern of even-height and crops of uniform colour and replacing it with a seasonally variable sward in keeping with pastures in the surrounding landscape.
-The introduction of sensitively designed landscape features such as the community orchard and wet meadow in the eastern part of the site would blend this area in with the adjacent tree-lined river. - 4.36 The development proposal will enhance local landscape character (through the proposed planting), landscape features (the boundary hedgerows) and seeks to enhance local distinctiveness through the choice and design of species for the landscape planting.
+Tree planting will also soften the visual impact of the solar array from the Two Rivers Way and from a Public Right of Way crossing Fairy Hill. - 4.33 Seeding of the field to create a species-rich meadow will soften the visual appearance of the areas outside of the solar arrays, removing the regular pattern of even-height and crops of uniform colour and replacing it with a seasonally variable sward in keeping with pastures in the surrounding landscape.
+The introduction of sensitively designed landscape features such as the community orchard and wet meadow in the eastern part of the site would blend this area in with the adjacent tree-lined river. - 4.34 The development proposal will enhance local landscape character (through the proposed planting), landscape features (the boundary hedgerows) and seeks to enhance local distinctiveness through the choice and design of species for the landscape planting.
 The impacts on landscape character of introducing new built form (the solar panels and infrastructure) are therefore mitigated by the landscape planting and management proposals.